International conference - teaching problem solving in technology rich environments

 - Mr Raymond Caldwell, Education and Training Inspectorate, Assistant Chief Inspector for Early Years, Primary, and Post Primary.

-A choice of professional learning seminars will include:
+Professional learning seminars will include:

 - Problem-solving approaches